Seiyo, Ehime: Climate

 Seiyo has a diverse climate, from the inland mountain plateau (Onogahara), where more than 2 meters of snow accumulates in winter, to the warm coastal area, and the basin with a lot of fog due to the influence of two dams.
 During the typhoon season, coastal areas are often damaged by high tides and high waves, and mountainous areas are often damaged by landslides caused by heavy rain.
 The temperature can differ by more than 10 degrees between the coastal area and Onogahara.
-In general, Seiyo has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+In general, Seiyo has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Seiyo is 15.3 °C. The average annual rainfall is 1663 mm with September as the wettest month.
 The temperatures are highest on average in January, at around 26.1 °C, and lowest in January, at around 4.7 °C.

 Demographics

-Per Japanese census data, the population of Seiyo has been decreased steadily since the 1960s.
+Per Japanese census data, the population of Seiyo has decreased steadily since the 1960s.

 History

 The area of Seiyo was part of ancient Iyo Province.
-During the Edo period, the areaway part of the holdings of Uwajima Domain or its subsidiary Iyo-Yoshida Domain.
+During the Edo period, the area was part of the holdings of Uwajima Domain or its subsidiary Iyo-Yoshida Domain.
 Following the Meiji restoration, the area was organized into towns and villages within Higashiuwa District and Nishiuwa District in Ehime Prefecture.
 The city of Seiyo was established on April 1, 2004, from the merger of the towns of Akehama, Nomura, Shirokawa and Uwa (all from Higashiuwa District), and the town of Mikame (from Nishiuwa District).